maltsev-dev/maltsev-dev.github.io/content/rs_to_bin.md

 +++
-title = "From Rust Source to Executable" date = "2025-05-27"
+title = "From Rust Source Code to Optimized Executable: Inside the Rust Compiler Pipeline" date = "2025-05-27"

 [taxonomies]
 tags = ["rust", "compilers", "aot"]
 +++

-The `rustc` compiler manages a complex, multi-stage process that transforms human-readable Rust source code into highly optimized, machine-executable binaries.
+Rust’s compilation process is a sophisticated journey that converts human-readable source code into highly efficient machine-executable binaries.
-This multi-layered pipeline is fundamental to Rust's core promises: memory safety without GC, high performance, and robust concurrency.
-* `Tokenization` of Source Code
-* Building an Abstract Syntax Tree (`AST`)
-* `Macro` Expansion and Name Resolution
-* Transformation to `HIR`: Desugaring of syntactic constructions
-* Providing a `Type System`
-* Converting to `MIR`: Generating a Control Flow Graph
-* `Borrow Checker`
-* Monomorphization and generation of `LLVM IR`
-* Generation of machine code and `object files`
-* `Linking`: Building the final executable file
+This multi-stage pipeline ensures Rust’s guarantees of memory safety, zero-cost abstractions, and concurrency without sacrificing performance.

+🟠 In this article, we’ll explore each key step, from tokenization and macro expansion to borrow checking, LLVM optimizations, and final linking—revealing how Rust transforms your code into a reliable executable.

 <!-- more -->
 ---